-Secondly, precision reaches higher levels than recall.
-We can interpret this phenomenon as follows: the number of messages considered is capable of reducing the number of categorization errors, but, on the other hand, is not sufficient for building profiles that cover all the concepts included in a category (and some message are not categorized, i.e. not assigned to any category).
+Secondly, it can be noticed that precision reaches higher levels than recall.
+We can interpret this phenomenon in the following way: the number of messages considered (i) is capable of reducing the number of categorization errors, but, on the other hand,

+(ii) is not sufficient for building profiles that cover all the concepts included in a category (and some message are not categorized, i.e. not assigned to any category).
 Finally, one-by-one mode outperforms session mode, reaching almost 80% in all the three considered indicators.

-With reference to the same experiment, Fig. 3 shows the evolution (over the sequence of daily sessions and only for collection E) of the F1 measure.
+With reference to the same experiment, Fig. 5 shows the evolution (over the sequence of daily sessions and only for collection E) of the F1 measure.
 Both modes of operation reach values above 80%.
-The 70% level (conventionally indicating the termination of the initial learning phase) is reached earlier in the one-by-one mode.
-In the long run the two modes of operation reach the same level of performance.
+The 70% level (conventionally taken as the value indicating the termination of the initial learning phase), is reached earlier in the one-by-one mode.
+In the long run the two mode of operation reach the same level of performance.